 There are a number of exemptions to credit freezes, including requests for your credit report by employers, landlords or leasing companies; law enforcement; businesses with which you have an existing relationship; and for purposes of making prescreened credit offers.
 Unless you forget to thaw your report when you apply for credit, a freeze is typically only triggered in the rare instance in which an identity thief applies for new credit using your information.
 Lenders are notified of the other alerts anytime your credit report is requested.

 Credit freezes and fraud alerts will not prevent your identity from being stolen.
-They can only help prevent use of your stolen identity to commit credit fraud.
+They can only help protect against the use of your stolen identity to commit credit fraud.
 While it's not possible to completely prevent identity theft from occurring, there are some steps you can take to help protect yourself from becoming a victim:

 - Safeguard your personal information.
 Shred any documents that contain personal information before throwing them away.
 Avoid carrying your Social Security card in your wallet or purse.